In Memoriam – Alex. Turney Stewart

 Future of St. Paul’s

 The Village of Garden City acquired the landmark and its 48-acre campus in 1993 following the school’s closure.
-After decades of structural uncertainty, the implementation of the Landmark Option and the formation of the St. Paul’s Landmark Society provide a clear and sustainable path forward for the property.
+After decades of structural uncertainty, the implementation of the St. Paul’s landmark option—a municipal preservation framework created to protect the nationally registered historic structure—and the formation of the St. Paul’s Landmark Society provide a clear and sustainable path forward for the property.